Taiko2k/Tauon/docs/setup.md

 Use the following commands to install other dependencies:

 Arch Linux:

-        $ sudo pacman -S python3 sdl2 sdl2_image sdl2_ttf python-pip python-pillow python-pylast python-flask python-setuptools
+        $ sudo pacman -S python3 sdl2 sdl2_image sdl2_ttf python-pip python-pillow python-pylast python-flask python-setuptools python-xlib
         $ sudo pip3 install hsaudiotag3k pysdl2 stagger

    Note: You mas also need to install the 'pulseaudio-alsa' package for desktop audio to function correctly
-   Warning: Installing python libraries with pip like this may cause conflicts with applications that use system packages instead, especially ones installed from the AUR.
-In this case just uninstall the pip version then install the system version.
+   Warning: Installing python libraries with pip like this may conflict with installing applications from the AUR that use AUR versions of these libraries.
+In this case just uninstall the conflicting pip versions first. $ sudo pip3 uninstall example.

 Ubuntu:

         $ sudo apt-get install libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 python3-pip python3-pil python3-setuptools
-        $ sudo pip3 install hsaudiotag3k pylast pysdl2 flask stagger
+        $ sudo pip3 install hsaudiotag3k pylast pysdl2 flask stagger python3-xlib